Everything You Need To Know About Windows 10 End-of-Life

 What Is Server Management?

-Server management entails maintaining and monitoring servers, so that they can operate optimally, while at the same time remaining safe from attacks and unauthorized penetrations.
+Managing a server entails maintaining and monitoring servers, so that they can operate optimally, while at the same time remaining safe from attacks and unauthorized penetrations.

 The main objectives of a server management service include minimizing downtime, and slowdowns, creating a secure server environment, and ensuring that the server operates optimally, and with the ability to continuously meet the demands of the establishments that it serves.